JuliaQuantumControl/GRAPELinesearchAnalysis.jl/README.md

 ## Usage

-The package is designed to be used as an `info_hook` for a [GRAPE.jl](https://github.com/JuliaQuantumControl/GRAPE.jl) optimization.
+The package is designed to be used as a `callback` for a [GRAPE.jl](https://github.com/JuliaQuantumControl/GRAPE.jl) optimization.
 For example,

 ~~~
 using GRAPELinesearchAnalysis

 opt_result = optimize_grape(
         problem,
-        info_hook=GRAPELinesearchAnalysis.plot_linesearch(
+        callback=GRAPELinesearchAnalysis.plot_linesearch(
             @__DIR__, samples=100, verbose=false, use_current_backend=false
         ),
 )